Keen to be better equipped to serve God in your church, workplace, home?

 If you have a prior degree in any area or have passed at least three years worth of full-time uni-level study at Australian standard, you are eligible to apply for the GradDipDiv.
 If English is not your first language, you will need to be able to have a sufficient level of English proficiency to study the course.
 You will meet this requirement if (a) you have completed a degree that was completed solely in English in one of a set of prescribed countries, or (b) you have been resident in Australia with English being the language spoken at home and at work for at least ten years, or (c) you have completed the IELTS test (Academic Version) with a result of at least 7.0 overall and at least 7.0 in reading, writing, speaking and listening.

 The course is accredited within Australia as an award of the Australian College of Theology, of which QTC is a member institution along with around 20 colleges nationally.
-As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for International Students (ACT CRICOS provider number is 02650E).
+As such, it is a recognized course for the purposes of Fee-Help, Austudy, Youth Allowance (provided you meet the government’s eligibility requirements), and for Overseas Students (ACT CRICOS provider number is 02650E).
 Current fee levels for units in the GradDipDiv are here.
+Full details of this ACT, including admission requirements, can be found here.

 Your Next Step?